 The more you like a task or make it fun, the more motivated you will be to do it.
 So why not find ways you can turn your tasks into games?
-Or set yourself a reward once done?
+Or set yourself a reward after it has been done?

 Not convinced?
 Chemical reactions take place in our brains as a result of playing games.
-Research has shown that dopamine, a key factor in motivation, productivity, and focus, is released when there is a sequence of challenges resulting in achievement.
-Testosterone is also released when there is a sense of victory, which can enhance your mood, increase energy and improve your self-esteem.
+Research has shown that dopamine, a key factor in motivation, productivity, and focus, is released when there is a sequence of challenges then achievement.
+Testosterone is also released when there is a ense of victory, which can enhance your mood, increase energy and improve your self-esteem, so start playing!

 5. Check your environment

-Your environment can have a significant impact on your productivity and frame of mind.
+Your environment can have significant impact on your productivity and frame of mind.
 The more cluttered your environment, the more cluttered your thoughts.
-Spend five to ten minutes each morning bringing order to your surroundings; you’ll be surprised at the difference it can make.
+Spend five to ten minutes each morning bringing order to your surroundings, you’ll be surprised at the difference it can make.

 6. Do the hard tasks first

-While it can be tempting to leave the most difficult task until last, this can often make it appear bigger and scarier than it really is.
-Instead, focus on the hardest (or worst) task first, not only will you get it out of the way, but you’ll also feel an enormous sense of accomplishment which will give you the motivation to tick-off the rest of your tasks.
+While it can be tempting to procrastinate and leave the hardest task until last, this often makes them appear harder and scarier than they really are.
+Instead focus on the hardest (or worst) task first, not only will you get it out of the way, you’ll also feel a huge sense of accomplishment which will give you the motivation to tick-off the rest of your tasks.

 7. Outsource or collaborate